clemsonacm/presentations/sources/linux/linux.md

 - Based on *one* root directory, not drives like C: or D:
 - Physical devices (drives, output) and important folders are *mounted* to subdirectories of `/`

+**Some distros are a little different in how they manage these folders**

+## Basic Hierarchy

-    - `/home` - where user's files normally live
+- `/home`: where user's files normally live
+- `/bin`: stores system executables
+- `/usr`: where system libraries and the like are
-    - `/dev` - device nodes.
-Don't mess with things here.
+- `/dev`: device nodes; Don't mess with things here
-    - `/mnt` - where you can mount things like USB drives.
+- `/mnt`: where you can mount things like USB drives
-    - `/usr` - where system libraries and the like are.
-    - `/bin` - stores system executables

-    **Some distros are a little different in how they manage these folders.**

 ## Everything is a File

-- Linux sees every object as a subclass of a file.
+- Linux sees every object as a subclass of a file
-- Folders, links, output devices, executables are all "files"!
+- Folders, links, devices, and executables are "files"!

 ## Where are my .exes?